Ultimate Guide To WordPress RSS

 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-You can easily do this using WordPress plugins.
-Search inside the Plugins admin section (Plugins > Add New) for RSS Post, RSS feed to post, etc.
+You can do this using WordPress plugins.
+Search on the WordPress plugin repository for RSS feed, RSS feed to post, etc.

-Note: These plugins typically require configuration – visit the plugin sites for complete instructions, or contact us for help configuring plugins.
+Note: These plugins typically require configuration – visit the plugin sites for setup instructions, or contact us if you need assistance with plugin configuration.

 WPeMatico

-WPeMatico is an easy to use autoblogging plugin that allows you to publish posts automatically from RSS/Atom feeds that you select.
+WPeMatico is an autoblogging plugin that allows you to publish posts automatically from RSS/Atom feeds that you select.

-You can manage all of your imported feeds and arrange them according to categories.
+You can manage all of your imported feeds and organize feeds according to categories.

 For more details, go here: